GoBlog

 6. Spending 7 hours a day, 5 days a week, for the entire summer on a “boot-camp” test prep course that only gets you to 1400, not the 1500 you were hoping for.

-Covid-19 has presented an epidemic of wild proportions.
-Chronic stress for high schoolers and their parents is an epidemic all the same.
-It causes tremendous stress, it requires our kids to stay at home over-studying (when they should be out exploring the world and their interests), and it costs a lot of money to fix (from the mindless SAT prep to the countless therapy sessions our kids seek as a result of the inner pains that come with the competitive pressure).
+Chronic stress is an epidemic for high schoolers and their parents.
+It’s easy for kids to stay at home over-studying (when they should be out exploring the world and their interests), and it costs a lot of money to fix (from mindless SAT prep programs that barely raise kids’ scores to countless therapy sessions that kids seek out to counteract the pressure).

 By providing good information and a smart way of living and learning, ReadyEdgeGo hopes to zap this stress.
-We believe that by bringing more attention to the issue, we can eventually cure it.
 If you feel like you may be a victim of following others, please reach out to us so we can help you find your own interests.

 We hope that this provides some valuable insight into how to release some of the stress you may have while making your college application profile even stronger.